Skip to main content

 3. The Discovery Phase

 After the lawsuit is filed, both sides enter the discovery phase.
 At Council & Associates, LLC, this is where we exchange evidence, request documents, and conduct depositions (formal interviews under oath).
 Our lawyer will gather police reports, medical records, witness statements, and accident reconstruction analysis to strengthen our case.
-The defense will also investigate our claims, so we should be prepared to provide honest and consistent information.
+The defense will also investigate your claims, so you should be prepared to provide honest and consistent information.

 4. Settlement Negotiations